What is ransomware?

 Description: First detected in February 2016, CrySiS ransomware is capable of encrypting 185 different file types and targets both local and network drives.
 CriSiS usually changes the victim’s desktop wallpaper to a notice and ransom demand.
 Encrypted data is usually appended with .crisis extension and file names may be renamed (sometimes with a contact email address of the hacker).
 The XTBL variant usually renames file extensions to ‘.XTBL’.
 A ransom note usually accompanies requesting a pay out to purchase a CrySiS decrypt tool or XTBL ransomware decryption software.
 Email addresses tend use @india.com, @aol.com or @mail.ru domains.
 If your files fail to open and have an email address inserted into the filename and/or extension appended, please get in touch and we can advise if decryption is possible.

-Distribution: Crysis is mainly distributed via spam emails and malicious URLs.
+Distribution: Crysis is mainly distributed via RDP attack spam emails.

 Ransomware Name: CryptXXX